 Any case involving a possible charge under the terrorism legislation is referred immediately to the Counter Terrorism Unit in the Special Crime and Counter Terrorism Division (SCCTD) and not dealt with by Area or CPS Direct prosecutors.

-CPS Areas must refer the following cases to the Appeals Unit in SCCTD:
+CPS Areas must refer the following cases to the Appeals and Review Unit in SCCTD: